tmtsoftware/csw/docs/src/main/index.md

 The framework also contains the structures that are common to components, such as commands and event structures.

 ## CSW Roadmap
-The 1.0.0 release was a crucial milestone of Common Software (CSW).
+The 1.0.0 release was a crucial milestone for Common Software (CSW).
 All the required services of Common Software are included in the 1.0.0 release and subsequent releases.
 Release 1.0.0 is the primary deliverable of the CSW construction work package.
 CSW is now in the maintenance phase.
-During the maintenance phase we expect twice per year maintenance releases of CSW.

-Version 2 of CSW was released in March, 2020.
-Version 3 of CSW was released in December, 2020.
+We plan twice per year releases of CSW and related packages during this phase, but until software activities restart, there will be one release/year focused on updating dependencies.

+The CSW release history is available on the CSW GitHub home page [here](https://github.com/tmtsoftware/csw?tab=readme-ov-file#public-release-history).

 Members of TMT work packages can add issues at the internal maintenance [site](/login.jsp?os_destination=%2Fsecure%2FRapidBoard.jspa%3FrapidView%3D57).

-**What to expect from releases after Release 3?**

-- Upgrade to Scala 3.0/Dotty
-- Updates of dependencies as needed
-- Bug fixes and improvements based on user input
-- Any changes needed to support ESW/DMS development

 ## HTTP-based services API documentation
 **Documentation for HTTP based services could be found [here](swagger/index.html).**